Bush makes his Rovers return

 The FA Cup sees the Walnut Boys waiting to travel to the winners of Arlesey Town and Desborough Town in the qualifiying rounds.

-The FA Trophy has thrown up a derby with Kempston travelling the short distance to Barton Rovers in late September, while the U18s host Corby Town in the FA Youth Cup.
+The FA Trophy sees Kempston travelling to Barton Rovers in late September, while the U18s host Corby Town in the FA Youth Cup.